Indemnity

 Replacement Cost Insurance

 Insurance is purchased to protect against major losses.
-However, many insureds would still have substantial losses after receiving payment from the insurance company because the typical payment will not cover the depreciated value of the property.
-In many of these cases, the insured must replace the property for substantially more than their insurance proceeds.
+However, many insureds would still have substantial losses after receiving an insurance payout because the typical payment will not cover the depreciated property value.
+The insured must often replace the property for substantially more than their insurance proceeds.
 This is especially true for real estate because of its location or neighborhood, or, if it is a factory or some other building used to produce goods, replacement cost may be higher because of machinery obsolescence.
 To remedy this situation, insurance companies offer replacement cost insurance.

 Replacement cost insurance pays for the replacement value of the loss, without any deduction for depreciation.
 However, replacement cost insurance often has stipulations designed to lessen moral hazard.
-With real estate, for instance, replacement cost insurance will often require the insured to rebuild in the same place.
+With real estate, for instance, replacement cost insurance often requires the insured to rebuild in the same place.

 However, because repair costs of some old buildings constructed with costly or rare materials would exceed the building's market value, insurance companies may only pay for modern construction techniques to replace or repair old buildings to their functional equivalent, sometimes called functional replacement.
 A good example of this is the HO-8 homeowner's insurance policy.